NicolasHug/nicolashug.github.io/index.md

 tagline:
 ---

-Hi, I'm a PhD student in Machine learning at [IRIT](https://www.irit.fr/?lang=en) lab, France.
+Hi, I'm a PhD student in Machine Learning at [IRIT](https://www.irit.fr/?lang=en) lab, France.

 The main goal of my PhD is to study the practical and